nextgis/ngf-tutorial/tutorials/5_2_vector_selection/README.md

 To track the selection process, you can subscribe to events or use the [onSelect](https://code-api.nextgis.com/interfaces/ngw_map.VectorAdapterOptions.html#onSelect) callback function when creating a layer.

-You can subscribe to the event such a way
+You can subscribe to the event like this:

 ```javascript
 const layerId = 'my-layer';